All best sellers

 One popular approach is to use a two-part epoxy resin.
 This is a clear liquid that hardens into a solid, glossy finish when mixed with a hardener.
 When poured onto a surface, it can create the appearance of still water or waves, depending on how it's applied.

-To use epoxy resin, it's important to first create a mold or base for the realistic water.
-This may involve sculpting a terrain or landscape that includes a body of realistic water or creating a mold using materials such as foam or clay.
-Once the mold is in place, the resin can be mixed according to the manufacturer's instructions and poured onto the surface, taking care to avoid air bubbles.
+To use the clear epoxy resin, it is important to first create a container using resin-cast frames to be able to pour it and prevent it from flowing out of the desired location.
+This may involve sculpting a terrain or landscape that includes a realistic body of water or creating a mold using materials such as foam or clay.
+Once the mold is in place, the resin can be mixed according to the manufacturer's instructions and poured over the surface, taking care that no air bubbles remain.

 Once the resin has hardened, it can be further embellished with other materials to create a more realistic effect.
 This may involve adding waves or ripples using additional layers of resin or other materials such as cotton or tissue paper, or adding color using specialized pigments or paints.